Animal Intelligence – How is it they show human-like capabilities such as Tool Making and Home Building?

 Although we might have read about experiments in which scientists test animal intelligence, we’re now seeing the reality for ourselves.
 It’s an entirely different experience.
 We are impressed by the animals’ know-how and what seems to be their resourcefulness.

-However, the question arises: why do animals, whom we assume just blindly forage in the wild and locate food by instinct, demonstrate human-like problem-solving when they seek their dinner?Why do animals, foraging for food, demonstrate human-like problem-solving abilities when they… Click To Tweet
+However, the question arises: why do animals, whom we assume just blindly forage in the wild and locate food by instinct, demonstrate human-like problem-solving when they seek their dinner?Why do animals, foraging for food, demonstrate human-like problem-solving abilities when they seek their dinner?
+Click To Tweet

 As the chimpanzees poke the termite mounds, Galacti suggests that, if our primate house group is interested in the termites, we might want to move on to the home builders’ section.